Insider Guide: What to do in Beijing

 The work of Japanese architect Kengo Kuma, this 99-room boutique hotel shows off modern Beijing's commitment to design and style.

-Below ground is a stainless steel pool like something from Doctor Evil’s lair, though with no piranhas.
+Below ground, a stainless steel pool looks like something from Doctor Evil’s lair, sans piranhas.

 Not just a place to stay, The Opposite House is also what to do in Beijing.

 The Opposite House, Building 1, No.11 Sanlitun Road, Beijing 100027 China; 三里屯路11号,三里屯Village1号楼, 近东直门外大街; +86 10 6417 6688; rooms from RMB 2,500 ($400)